 For questions regarding the awards for Adviser of the Year, Outstanding Executive Board Member of the Year and Best Program of the Year, please contact Theresa Radley at email@example.com.

 This award is given to an Adviser of a general student organization who has shown true dedication and commitment to their organizations.

 This award is given to an Executive Board member of a general student organization who demonstrates high level of leadership, commitment and support to their organization.
 This student also demonstrates outstanding creativity, participation and energy toward the success of their organization.

 This award recognizes a student organization program that enhanced the Ithaca College community by utilizing a different and creative approach.
 This event was open to the entire college community and drew in a diverse audience.
-It was planned, coordinated, and implemented successfully and used the college recourses.
-Events that took place from March 2013 to March 2014 are eligible to be nominated.
+It was planned, coordinated, and implemented successfully and used the college resources.
+Events that took place from March 2014 to March 2015 are eligible to be nominated.